Cats are affectionate and loving

 But scratching is easier to deal

-them to alter their behavior.
+them to alter their behaviour.

-Scratching, when done
+Scratching, when done as

-as a marking behaviour, follows a well-recognised sequence:
+a marking behaviour, follows a well-recognised sequence:

 1.Your cat will approach the surface to be scratched